angelawyman/javascript-review/intro.md

 ### Data Types

 Data type refers to the type of values a program can accept.
 JavaScript variables can hold many data types, such as numbers, strings, arrays, and more.
-There are seven data types in JavaScript.
-Six of them are called “primitive”, because their values contain only a single thing (be it a string or a number or whatever).
+There are eight data types in JavaScript.
+Six of them are called “primitive”, because their values contain only a single thing.
+Symbol is new to  ECMAScript 6 and Null and Undefined are also data types.

-In contrast, objects are used to store keyed collections of various data.
+(By contrast, objects are used to store keyed collections of various data.)

 let x;
 x = 1;   // x is a number
 x = '1'; // x is a string
-x = [1]; // x is an array
+x = " my fav number" // is another string x = [1]; // x is an array
+x = true // is Boolean

 - Floating point numbers can have decimal points.